somunachima/somunachima/README.md

 ### Hey I’m Som! 👩🏾‍💻
 **I'm a full-stack software engineer based in London, UK 😁**

-- 🛌 Currently working on [**Homies**](https://github.com/somunachima/homies), where renters can match with a new flatmate to live with 🔥
+- 🛌 Currently working on [**Homies**](https://github.com/somunachima/homies), which is an app where renters can match with a new flatmate to live with 🔥
 - 🌱 Learning **React.js**, **Next.js**, **Three.js** and **TypeScript**
 - 🚀 I created:
     - ✍️ [Productivity Planner](https://productivity-planner-sigma.vercel.app/)